 Weather in the Maldives in January

-Average daytime temperatures are 30°C, the sea temperature is a balmy 28°C, it’s pretty dry… So actually, all in all, January is a good time of year to visit the Maldives.
+Average daytime temperatures are 30°C, the sea temperature is a balmy 28°C, and it’s pretty dry… So, all in all, January is a good time to visit the Maldives.

-Being pretty much in the middle of the dry season, there’s not much rain to worry about.
+There’s not much rain to worry about, being pretty much in the middle of the dry season.
 It’s also not that humid.
 It’s sunny, too, with nine hours of sunshine a day – any clouds that might be in the sky get blown away by winds from the northeast.